patschi/akvatar/docs/authentik-oidc-setup.md

 1. In the Authentik admin panel, go to **System > Certificates**
 2. Click **Generate** to create a new self-signed certificate/key pair
 3. Give it a name (e.g. `OIDC Signing Key`) and save
-4. This key is used by the OIDC provider to sign ID tokens -- the Avatar Updater validates the signature during login
+4. This key is used by the OIDC provider to sign ID tokens; the Avatar Updater validates the signature during login

 ## 2. Create an OAuth2/OpenID Provider